My Dad’s Easy Homemade Kung Pao Chicken Recipe

 This isn’t an ultra-traditional Sichuan Kung Pao Chicken, and it’s not trying to be.
 It’s a classic Chinese-American takeout–style Kung Pao, done the way many families actually make it at home.

-• Balanced sauce that’s savory, slightly sweet, and glossy without being heavy
+A balanced sauce that’s savory, slightly sweet, and glossy without being heavy, but enough sauce to coat the chicken and veggies

 The Secret to Tender Chicken in Stir Fry